It’s about finding the right fit for you.

 Whatever your goals, there’s someone out there who specializes in exactly that so be clear about who you’re searching for.

 This step will help you determine how frequently you should be seeing a personal trainer.
-If you know that motivation has been a challenge in the past, starting with a frequency of once or twice a week might be a good way to get the ball rolling.
+If you know that getting motivated to workout on your own has been a challenge in the past, starting with a frequency of once or twice a week might be a good way to get the ball rolling.

 Once you’ve become comfortable with your workouts and accountability, you can reassess this rate and increase or decrease the frequency based on your needs.